 Upper Deck Young Guns first made their debut in 1990 with Sergei Fedorov and Pavel Bure with less than stellar fanfare even though we thought they were pretty sweet back then.

-Hockey card collecting isn’t as popular as baseball, football, or basketball but there is still great investing value in these Upper Deck Young Guns… if your not a big hockey card guy and want to invest in any given rookie card for any given player simply type “xyz player” followed by “Young Guns” and you will be just fine 🙂
+Hockey card collecting isn’t as popular as baseball, football, or basketball but there is still great investing value in these Upper Deck Young Guns… if you are not a big hockey card guy and want to invest in any given rookie card for any given player simply type “xyz player” followed by “Young Guns” and you will be just fine 🙂